iamdudeman/sola-game-engine/sola-engine/editor/editor_TODO.md

 ## Editor TODO Notes

+* ability to change initial scene (probably in asset list)
+* how to handle lighting? when enabled the scene is completely dark if there are no lights
 * Scene asset editor
     * disable/enable action needed (in left panel Entity tree)
     * Create child + parent relationships for the entities?
 (TransformComponent relationships?)